Joining a Clinical Trial

 Step 1: Find a clinical trial

 If you are interested in joining a clinical trial, doing your own research about available clinical trials can make you aware of what options are out there, including options your specialist may not be aware of.
-The first step in joining a clinical trial is to browse through the list of clinical trials available in our trials list page.
+The first step in joining a clinical trial is to browse through the list of clinical trials available in the ALTG clinical trials list page.
 The Australia New Zealand Clinical Trials Registry (ANZCTR) is another searchable registry of trials that you may want to browse.

 Step 2: Determine your suitability